 We will show you where to make your presentation, and where to sit before and after you have spoken.

-There will be a maximum of six minutes' speaking time for each planning application.
+There will be a maximum of twelve minutes' speaking time for each planning application.
 We divide the time in the following way:

-- Applicant, agent or supporter (three minutes in total)
+- Applicant, agent or supporter (three minutes per speaker (up to two speakers), six minutes in total)

 We are very strict on the time limit and we will not let the speaker exceed the time given.
 The speaker must stop when asked to do so by the Chairman.